 Led by David Sturm, Interim Vice President of Information Technology and Chief Information Officer, the IT department at Bank Street consists of a team structure with three team leads: Arshad Ahmed, Jeannie Crowley, and Devindra Jagmohan.
 Each team lead works across IT and the College to ensure that technology goals and objectives are in line with Institutional needs.
 Please visit our staff page to learn more about our team members.

-Applications & Web Technologies
+Applications & Web Technologies (AWT)

 Help Desk & Infrastructure Communication Technology (ICT)